- Brand name

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 for Australia) for advice, or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much BEPROL.
 Do this even if there are no signs of discomfort or poisoning.

 Symptoms of an overdose may include slowed heart rate, difficulty breathing, marked drop in blood pressure, severe heart failure, or a decrease in blood sugar.

-Before starting any new medicine, tell your doctor or pharmacist that you are taking BEPROL.
+If you are about to be started on any new medicine, tell your doctor, dentist or pharmacist that you are taking BEPROL.